 The information in this article applies to:

-For most interior lighting needs, Point lights are recommended because they are the most similar to electric light bulbs.
+For most interior lighting needs, Point Lights are recommended because they are the most similar to electric light bulbs.

 Lets now take look at how adjusting some of these values affect the light in a basic 20' x 30' structure.